Kubuqi-Wu/FAST/README.md

 - `examples` contains examples to learn how to use the toolbox.
 - `tests` containes the tests.
 Used for development purposes only.

 FAST is open-source.
-See `LICENSE` for the license, and `INSTALL` for installation instructions
+See `LICENSE` for the license, and `INSTALL.md` for installation instructions

 See the toolbox website, currently hosted [here](http://baemerick.be/fast/)